When it comes to working your chest muscles, it’s important to use a variety of different exercises to really engage all of the muscle fibers.

 – Begin by grabbing hold of a set of dumbbells that feel comfortable to you.
 If you struggle to even lift them off the rack, put them back and choose a set of lighter weight.

 – Take a seat on a flat bench and carefully place the bottom of the dumbbells on each of your thighs.
-Grip each dumbbell so that your palms are facing each other.
+Grab each dumbbell so that your palms are facing each other.

 – Next, slowly lean backwards on the bench, making sure to keep the dumbbells in your hands and relatively close to your chest.
 Your back should now be flat against the bench, and your feet planted firmly on the ground.